OctoPrint/OctoPrint/docs/jsclientlib/connection.rst

    See :ref:`Get connection settings <sec-api-connection-current>` for the response format.

+   :param object opts: Additional options for the request
+   :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrint.connection.connect(data, opts)

    Connects to the printer, optionally using the provided connection ``data`` as parameters.